Frank Winters

-Frank Mitchell Winters (born January 23, 1964) is a former American football center in the National Football League for the Cleveland Browns, New York Giants, Kansas City Chiefs, and the Green Bay Packers.
+Frank Mitchell Winters (born January 23, 1964) is an American former professional football player who was a center in the National Football League (NFL) for the Cleveland Browns, New York Giants, Kansas City Chiefs, and Green Bay Packers.
+He played college football for the Western Illinois Leathernecks.

 Early life

 Frank Mitchell Winters was born in Hoboken, New Jersey.
 He lived in Union City, and played football at Emerson High School.

-Career

-Winters played American football at Western Illinois University and was drafted in the tenth round of the 1987 NFL Draft.
+Winters played American football at Western Illinois University, a Division I-AA school.

+Professional career

+Winters was selected in the tenth round of the 1987 NFL draft by the Cleveland Browns.
+He spent two seasons with the team before playing for the Giants in 1989 and the Chiefs in 1990 and 1991.
+With all three teams, he primarily served as a long snapper.

 Winters was the Packers' starting center serving for eight straight seasons (1993–2000).
 He played in the Pro Bowl and also earned USA Today All-Pro honors in 1999.
-His nickname was "Frankie Baggadonuts" or "Old Bag of Donuts".
+His nickname was "Old Bag of Donuts".

 On July 18, 2008, Winters was inducted into the Green Bay Packers Hall of Fame.
-His ceremony was marked by heightened media interest because quarterback Brett Favre gave the induction speech amidst the developing saga regarding Favre's status with the Packers.

-On May 20, 2009, Winters got an internship with the Indianapolis Colts.

-He has part ownership in a popular Missouri bar and grill, Frankie & Johnny's.